Several fitness functions and entanglement gates in quantum kernel generation: Experiments with two datasets

 \end{ruledtabular}

 \begin{ruledtabular}

 \end{ruledtabular}

-Furthermore, Table \ref{table_compare2} and Figure \ref{fig:gate_numbers} provide valuable insights into the average quantities of local and CNOT gates associated with our quantum circuits.
+Furthermore, Table \ref{table_compare2} provides valuable insights into the average quantities of local and CNOT gates associated with our quantum circuits.
 It's noteworthy that in our experiments with the dataset, we observe a reasonable proportionality between the number of CNOT gates and the number of local gates.
 This finding deviates from the observations made in \cite{ARG21, CC2022}, where entanglement gates were predominantly suppressed.

 The discrepancy may be attributed to the optimization functions employed in \cite{ARG21}, which introduce weighting factors to strike a balance between the relative significance of the two performance metrics.
-As detailed in \cite{ARG21}, assigning a high weight to accuracy can lead to a convergence into a single individual, thereby eroding the necessary genetic diversity crucial for minimizing the quantum circuit's size throughout evolution.
-Conversely, an excessively low gate count can impede the quantum kernel's ability to effectively discern features.
+As detailed in \cite{ARG21}, assigning a high weight to accuracy can lead to a convergence into a single individual and lose the necessary genetic diversity crucial for minimizing the quantum circuit's size throughout evolution.